FindMySchool LogoFindMySchool

 State School Limitations.
 As a state school, Beckfoot has a fixed funding envelope.
 Whilst the school operates efficiently, extracurricular activities are genuinely free (no hidden fees for clubs), and lunch is subsidised for eligible families.
 There is no expectation of substantial voluntary contributions unlike some private schools.

 Beckfoot School delivers genuine comprehensive education of considerable quality without the fees associated with independent schools.
 The Outstanding Ofsted rating (March 2025) across all areas confirms this is not merely a good school but an excellent one.
-Results place it in the top 25% nationally for GCSE, with above-average progress measures showing clear value-added.
+Results place it 1st in Bingley locally for secondary outcomes, with an overall England ranking of 810th of 3,688 and above-average progress measures showing clear value-added.
 The sixth form, rated Outstanding in its own right, offers a genuine pathway to university without selection by ability at entry.

 The school suits families committed to comprehensive values who want excellent education without fees.
 It is best suited to students living within or very near the Bingley area, given the oversubscription and distance-based allocation.
 The culture is aspirational without being cut-throat, welcoming without being soft.
 Students emerge as confident, articulate learners ready for higher education or apprenticeships.
 For families within realistic distance, Beckfoot offers remarkable value: Outstanding education, a breadth of opportunity, and genuine community, all funded through state provision.

 Yes.
 Beckfoot achieved an Outstanding rating across all four key areas in the March 2025 Ofsted inspection: Quality of Education, Behaviour and Attitudes, Personal Development, and Leadership and Management.
 The sixth form was separately rated Outstanding.
-GCSE outcomes place the school in the top 25% nationally (Attainment 8 score 50.4 vs England average 45.9; FindMySchool ranking 1st in Bingley, 1,096th in England).
-A-level results show 57% of grades at A*-B, above the England average of 47%.
+GCSE outcomes are strong locally: Attainment 8 is 53, Progress 8 is 0.42, and the school ranks 1st in Bingley and 810th overall in England in the secondary local hub.
+A-level results show 50% of entries at A* to B in the 2025 dataset.

 Applications for Year 7 entry go through the Bradford Local Authority coordinated admissions process, not directly to the school.
 You complete a common application form by the October deadline of the year before entry.
 Places are allocated first to looked-after children and those with an EHCP naming the school, then by distance.
 The school is oversubscribed, meaning distance is the main deciding factor for families living outside priority categories.
 You must contact Bradford Admissions for current distance information before applying.

 Beckfoot does not have a formal catchment boundary.
 Places are allocated by distance from the school gates on a first-come, first-served basis after priority groups.
-The last distance offered varies each year depending on applications.
+The furthest distance at which a place was offered varies each year depending on applications.
 Families should contact Bradford Local Authority directly for current distance thresholds.
 Distances are typically within 1 mile of the school, but this can narrow further if applications are heavy.

 The school occupies a purpose-built campus opened in 2011, featuring a dedicated Sports Centre with sports hall, a Creative Arts block, a multi-use games area (MUGA), and an all-weather 100-metre running track.
 The main school building is modern and shared with Hazelbeck Special School.
 These facilities support the extensive sports, drama, music, and arts programmes accessible to all pupils during the school day and after school.